elessa3/acao_social_church/README.md

 *   Complete CRUD tasks
 *   Authentication and authorization with JWT
 *   Upload files to AWS
-*   API documentation with Swagger/OpenAPI
+*   API documentation with Swagger
-*   Deploy no Railway/Render

 ## 🛠 Technologies Used